-This sub-fund pursues a strategy based on equities as main investment strategy.
-At least 70% of the sub-fund's assets are invested in equities from international issuers that are expected to deliver an above-average dividend yield.
-Up to 30% of the sub-fund's assets may be invested in money market instruments and bank balances.
+This sub-fund pursues a strategy based on multiple asset classes as main investment strategy.
+The sub-fund may invest up to 100% of the sub-fund's assets globally in equities, bonds, certificates and money market instruments, deposits with credit institutions, including, but not limited to, equity certificates, index certificates, convertible bonds, inflation-linked bonds, warrant-linked bonds whose underlying warrants are for securities, warrants for securities, dividend-right and participation certificates as well as interest-bearing debt securities, short-term deposits, regularly traded money market instruments and liquid assets.
+In addition the fund may invest in derivatives for hedging and investment purposes.
+Up to 20% may be invested into asset backed securities.
 Further details regarding the main investment strategy are specified in the Special Section of the Sales Prospectus.
 The sub-fund's assets are predominantly allocated into investments that comply with the defined standards in respect to the promoted environmental and social characteristics as described in the following sections.
-The sub-fund's strategy in relation to the promoted environmental and social characteristics is integral part of the DWS ESG assessment methodology, which is continuously monitored via the sub-fund's investment guidelines.
+The sub-fund's strategy in relation to the promoted environmental or social characteristics is integral part of the ESG assessment methodology, which is continuously monitored via the sub-fund's investment guidelines.

+\mathbb{Z}